 Before reaching the rice terraces, there is a tent where you will pay an entrance fee of 30 pesos ($.60).
 From this point on there are various viewpoints along the terraces and there is even a small hill similar to a single chocolate hill.

-But the main area to look over the terraces is at a restaurant at the end of the terraces.
+But the main area to look over the terraces is at a restaurant at the end of the path.
 You can sit at the restaurant and buy something the eat or drink and enjoy the view looking down over the fields.

 If you have come all the way to East Bohol you have probably heard of Can-Umantad waterfall.
 I have mentioned this tourist spot in this post further up.
 Can-Umantad is a stunning cascade that makes its way somewhere along the Cadapdapan Rice fields.
 And as it turns out you can actually hike down to the fall with the trail starting near the restaurant.